 Although the Similan Islands diving sites are probably the best-known of Thailand’s great diving sites, there are more places in the area which offer exciting scuba diving and variations of conditions and marine life.
 The Similan Islands is an archipelago of eight main islands and hundreds of granite boulders, exposed islets, and colourful coral reefs.
-The Similan dive sites lie 60km west of the mainland at Khao Lak.
+The Similan dive sites are located 60km west of the mainland at Khao Lak.
 Richelieu Rock is 90km. north-northeast of the Similan Islands and regarded as one of the best scuba dive sites in the world.
-Between the two are the islets of Koh Bon and Koh Tachai, which are uninhabited above the surface, but far from that below it.
-Hin Daeng is one hundred nautical miles southeast, and visited from Phuket, Phi Phi and Krabi.
+Between the two are the islands of Koh Bon and Koh Tachai, which are uninhabited by humans, like the rest of the area.
+Hin Daeng & Koh Haa are known as 'southern Andaman' and visited from Phuket, Phi Phi and Koh Lanta.

 There are quite a few differences between Richelieu Rock and the dive sites at The Similan Islands Thailand.
-Although Richelieu Rock is regarded as the best single scuba dive site in Thailand, it is just one dive site.
-It’s big enough and good enough to be dived two or even three times on the same day, but the topography doesn’t change.
+Although Richelieu Rock is regarded as the best single dive site in Thailand, it is just one dive site.
+It’s big enough and good enough to be dived three or more times on the same day, but the topography doesn’t change.
 Yes, the more time a diver spends in the water the more he or she is likely to encounter something special such as a Whale Shark (Rhincodon typus).
 However, between dives there is nothing to do or see because Richelieu Rock is a submerged pinnacle which almost reaches the surface.
 Snorkelling can be done at times, but currents can be strong in open sea at and around such a vast underwater pinnacle.
-Diving at The Similan Islands can be just as good, and Whale Sharks and Manta Rays are commonly reported.
-However, what the Similan Islands has in its favour is a selection of twenty or more dive sites, more options for less experienced divers, and snorkelling, beach time & jungle treks.
+Diving at The Similan Islands can be just as good as Richelieu, and Whale Sharks and Manta Rays are commonly reported.
+However, what the Similan Islands has in its favour is a selection of more than a dozen dive sites, more options for less experienced divers, and snorkelling, and beach time.
 During the many surface intervals of a liveaboard diving trip even the most avid divers need to entertain themselves with something in shallow water or on land.